MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-aks.md

 ---
-title: Multiplayer Game Server Hosting Using Azure Kubernetes Service (AKS) - Azure
+title: Multiplayer Game Server Hosting Using Azure Kubernetes Service (AKS)
 description: You can opt to manage containerized dedicated game servers using the Kubernetes orchestrator on Azure using the managed Azure Kubernetes Service (AKS).
 author: BrianPeek
 manager: timheuer